tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-implement-geo-distributed-database.md

 ---
-title: Földrajzilag elosztott megoldás implementálása
+title: Implement a geo-distributed solution
-description: Ismerje meg, hogyan konfigurálhatja az Azure SQL-adatbázist és-alkalmazást a feladatátvételhez egy replikált adatbázison, és tesztelheti a feladatátvételt.
+description: Learn to configure your Azure SQL database and application for failover to a replicated database, and test failover.
 services: sql-database
 ms.service: sql-database
 ms.subservice: high-availability